LawleyFall2017/230-fall2017/weekly_materials/week0/uploading.md

 If the files and images show up, great!
 But it’s very possible that they won’t, because the access to the files may not be set properly by default.
 In that case, you'll probably get a 403 Access Forbidden error message.
 That means you need to change the permissions on the directories and files that you just uploaded so that they're accessible by the web server.

-## Changing Folder and File Permissions on banjo.rit.edu
+## Changing Folder and File Permissions on `banjo.rit.edu`
 In the server panel on the right, make sure you have the www folder (not the igme230 folder) selected on the server.
 Right click on the folder in the right pane, choose “File Permissions” and make sure the permissions include read write and execute for the owner (that’s you), and read and execute for everyone else.
 The number in the box at the bottom should read “755” which is shorthand for those permissions.
 (You can either type the number into the box at the bottom, or check the boxes next to the permissions you want.)
 Make sure the box that reads "recurse into subdirectories" is selected, and choose "Apply to directories only."
 Click OK.
 This should change the permissions for the www directory, and all directories below of it, including the igme230 directory and the test directory.

-Once you’ve checked the permissions on the folders, you need to also check the permissions for the individual files.
-Double click on a folder to open it, and repeat the process of right-clicking and choosing File Permissions for each of the individual files.
-The HTML and image files don’t need execute permissions, so the shortcut for their permissions is 644 rather than 755.
+Once you’ve changed the permissions on the folders, you need to repeat that process to change the permissions for the individual files.
+They don't need execute permissions, so the shortcut for their permissions is 644 rather than 755.

 ![Folder Permissions](folderpermissions.png)  ![File Permissions](filepermissions.png)

 Once you've changed the folder and file permissions, go back to the browser and try reloading `http://people.rit.edu/youruserid/igme230/test/`.
-If it still won't load, ask for help!
+If it still won't load, ask for help in Slack!